 Roland also claims to have added an "escapement" feature in the key action which they have in their better key actions.
 This key action mechanism duplicates more closely the touch of a grand piano as opposed to an upright piano.
 Unfortunately, this "escapement" feature is virtually non existent in the G-Keyboard as opposed to the escapement feature in the Roland PHA series of key actions found in the majority of Roland pianos including their HP series.
-To put it bluntly, the escapement feature has escaped in the RP301 & F120.
-You just cannot feel it, no matter how hard or softly you press the keys.
+You just cannot feel it (at least I could not and I know what it should be doing), no matter how hard or softly you press the keys.
 Roland might as well as have not mentioned this on their specs because it just doesn't work based on my playing experience with them.
 This is not the case with the better Roland key actions as you can definitely feel this feature on those pianos and it's quite good.

 If you want more piano info and LOWER PRICES than internet discounts or store prices, please email me at firstname.lastname@example.org or call direct at 602-571-1864.